vitessio/website/content/en/docs/contributing/code-reviews.md

     *   `// Prefer complete sentences when possible.`
     *   Leave a space after the comment marker `//`.

-During the review make sure you address all comments.
-Click Done (reviewable.io) or reply with "Done."
-(GitHub Review) to mark comments as addressed.
-There should be 0 unresolved discussions when it's ready to merge.
+If your reviewer leaves you comments, make sure that you address them and then click "Resolve conversation".
+There should be zero unresolved discussions before the PR is ready to merge.

 ## Assigning a Pull Request

-If you want to address your review to a particular set of teammates, add them as Assignee (righthand side on the pull request).
-They'll receive an email.
+Vitess uses [code owners](https://github.blog/2017-07-06-introducing-code-owners/) to auto-assign reviewers to a particular PR.
+If you have been granted membership to the Vitess team, you can add additional reviewers using the right-hand side pull request menu.

 During discussions, you can also refer to somebody using the *@username* syntax and they'll receive an email as well.